Aenariss/DIP/README.md

 The folder structure is as follows:
 - ``content-blocking/`` -- the implementation source codes and other implementation-related things
+- ``content-blocking-virtual-machine`` -- folder with the exported virtual machine in .ovf format
 - ``excel/`` -- contains abstract, poster and the thumbnail for the Excel@FIT student conference
 - ``sep/`` -- contains first part of the thesis and presentation for semestral project
 - ``thesis_text/`` -- the LaTeX source codes of the Thesis and the final .pdf files